What a novel concept!

 The rules changed with the passage of the Balance Budget Act of 1997.
 Implementation of the current Medicare coverage of custodial care became effective in July of 1998.
-For details on what Medicare currently covers, check out our blog, “Does Medicare Pay For Long-Term Care?”
+For details on what Original Medicare, Medicare supplemental insurance and Medicare Advantage plans currently cover, check out our blog, “Does Medicare Pay For Long-Term Care?”

 Just one of the public funding strategies

 The potential benefit inclusions stem from the interpretation of what is a supplemental benefit.
-Potential benefits Include: adult day care, in home assistance with activities of daily living, home safety modifications and more.
+Potential benefits include: adult day care, in home assistance with activities of daily living, transportation to medical appointments, home safety modifications and more.

 In a subsequent hearing of a House Ways & Means subcommittee, the issue of including custodial benefits as part of Original Medicare was discussed.